joeyklee/GEOB472/workshops/02_intro2R/README.md

 Again, the plots are basic looking now, but we're just getting fired up.
 Also, does anyone else think that maybe a line chart or a bar graph might be more appropriate here???
 If so, you're in luck because we will soon learn how to make those too!

+###S7.1.7: Plotting our second "real world" example
+Experiment: Before we move on, write an example in which you need to:

+* use this map of 311 maintenance requests in vancouver
+* create two vectors: 1. the names of the neighborhoods (aka "region") & 2. the number of calls (aka "case calls")
+* plot the number of calls per neighborhood
+* plot the average call number per district
+* (NOTE: think about what other data migh be useful for us if we needed to normalize the data to make a fair comparison between the neighborhoods.
+Why might it not be fair to directly compare the number of phone calls from the west end versus point grey?
+These are the sorts of things you should be thinking about when doing data visualization to start telling a "truer" picture of what's going on...)

 But first, let's learn about the other R data types.

+***
 ##S7.2: Lists

+###S7.2.1: Our first R List
 So an R list is a collection of elements (similar to a vector) BUT the key difference is that **a list can contain different data types**.
 Lists can be created by using the *list()* function and filling in values to be stored in the list.
 Let's look at some examples here:

 	# -------- Lists in R: a list with no keys ---------- #